Overview

 • hotel accommodation

-• for MPs who own their property, associated costs only [4.3]
+• for MPs who own their property, associated costs only as set out in para 4.4 [4.3]

 MPs can claim for the costs of more than one office provided that they stay within budget.